awsyunhaz/algorithms-and-data-structures/README.md

 Learn algorithms and data structures in java (keep updating).

-## How to run a class without compiling the whole projects
+## Run a class without compiling the whole projects

 1. Switch to Eclipse compiler